alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 **Organisation > Account > Property**

-Not all setups include the organisation level — you mayonly see Account > Property.
+Not all setups include the organisation level — you may only see Account > Property.

 ## Understanding the main navigation
 After selecting a property, the left-hand menu displays the main sections of GA4: